-The Reverend Philip Neal Curran will begin as CUCC’s settled Pastor on July 16, 2018.
+The Reverend Philip Neal Curran began as CUCC’s settled Pastor on July 16, 2018.
 Rev. Curran’s ministry of “pastoral presence” was formed, in large measure, by the student church he served while in seminary and his first “called ministry” in Gibson City, Illinois.
 It is his understanding of the gospel, however, that has given shape to his interest in, and working for, the removal of barriers that divide.

 Rev. Curran is a native of Hagerstown, Maryland.
 He graduated from St. Maria Goretti, attended Hagerstown Community College and graduated from Shepherd University as a political science major with a minor in history.
 In 1988, Rev. Curran started seminary at Lexington Theological Seminary and finished in the spring of 1991.
 In 1991, Rev. Curran was ordained into ministry in Illinios, from then on, he has served several denominations.
 In 2010, he accepted the call to serve Glade United Church of Christ in Walkersville, Maryland.
 Understanding the church to be a dynamic organism that is in a state of constant flux and change, he was selected to help the church navigate the shifting perceptions towards, and realities of, the culture’s understandings of the church.
 Now he looks forward to serving Columbia United Christian Church’s multi-denomination congregation.

 In his spare time, Phil enjoys being with his wife, Stephanie and son, John, taking a hike in the woods, basketball, tennis, bicycling, projects around the house and reading.
 Although he has learned from his many mission and work trips that there is nothing more fulfilling than service to others.